captuspario/therapair-landing/email-ai-prompt.md

 ```
 Hi Sarah,

 Thank you for reaching out on behalf of ABC Clinic.
-I'd be happy to discuss partnership opportunities and how Therapair can support your organization's goals.
+We'd be happy to discuss partnership opportunities and how Therapair can support your organization's goals.

-I'll contact you within 24 hours to set up a time to talk.
+We'll keep you updated on our progress and reach out when we're ready to explore partnerships.

 Warm regards,